-What to take with you on the day
+What to have with you on the day

-- If you have written a statement, take a copy. - Take any notes you have written of the things you want to say. - Take copies of any evidence you have sent in beforehand. - If you have any new evidence that you think will be useful that you haven't already sent in, take that and hand it in when you arrive. - Your set of appeal papers - Receipts for your travel and lunch, a letter from your employer if you have lost earnings, and proof of childcare costs if you have had to pay for childcare.
-See Work out what you need to claim expenses on page 18 for more details. - You can take a friend or relative to the appeal with you.
-If you have asked somebody to come with you to give you support, show them the information in the box below.
+- Any notes you have written of the things you want to say. - Your set of appeal papers. - Receipts for any expenses you can claim back, a letter from your employer if you have lost earnings, and proof of childcare costs if you have had to pay for childcare. - You can have a friend or relative come to the appeal with you.
+If you have asked somebody to come with you to give you support, show them the information in the box on page 25.
 It explains what they can do to help.